When you're in salary cap hell, you have to be creative when building a roster.

 When you're in salary cap hell, you can't sign all the free agents you want.
 So you sign the free agents that you can.
 And you do that by signing players nobody else wants.
 Guys with no leverage.

-One tool Roseman likes to use is the NFL's minimum-salary benefit, which gives teams some salary cap relief when they sign veteran players to certain deals.
+One tool Roseman likes to use is the NFL's minimum-salary benefit, which gives teams some salary cap relief when they sign veterans players to certain deals.

 Here's a look at four of these no-risk, high-reward players the Eagles added this offseason.